#PlayLearn March round-up

 Also if you teach postgrads you should get the game.
 It’s great 😀

 I got these dice at the Playful Learning conference in 2018.
 I traded someone some dubloons for a second die.
 As soon as I got home I started using them to get my reluctant son to practice his (admittedly boring) piano scales.
 One die defines the key, the other defines how to play it (both hands parallel, left hand only, chords etc.) A treasure chest means he gets to choose and two chests means he gets a choccy.
-He’s still using them for this nearly two years later
+He’s still using them for this nearly two years later… Gamification works.

 Pirating it up at my son’s school during Maths Week in 2019.
 I created several maths trails using the Actionbound app for kids to do with their parents outside school hours and also arranged a treasure hunt within school hours.
 It was quite challenging!
-(Lesson, children will want to steal your treasure props rather than the prizes you have arranged for them to take away
+(Lesson, children will want to steal your treasure props rather than the prizes you have arranged for them to take away… bring extra treasure props!)

 I go to escape rooms a lot.
 It’s an addiction.